reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

 ### Function Application

-In `Reason`, parentheses are typically optional in places where it is obvious they aren't needed.
-This means that when invoking functions, parentheses aren't always required around the argument. `Reason` will let you add the parentheses if you really want them, but it's good to know why some samples you read have omitted them.
+In Reason, parentheses are typically optional in places where it is obvious they aren't needed.
+This means that when invoking functions, parentheses aren't always required around the argument.
+Reason will let you add the parentheses if you really want them, but it's good to know why some samples you read have omitted them.
 See how in this example, arguments that are clearly single words, or that have balanced "bookends" (such as `{ }`) do not need